iwujosz5-boop/Steganography-with-Steghide-XAMPP/README.md

 Displaying the image through HTML
 Documenting the process with screenshots

 ⚠️ Lab disclaimer: This project is intended for educational purposes in a controlled environment.
-Only use files, systems, and web servers that you own or have permission to test.
+Only use files, systems, and web servers that you own or have permission to test

 🎯 Objectives